 Comments from Member Countries

-Norway noted that it had calculated a by-catch estimate for harbour porpoise and that this had been accepted by NAMMCO for use in assessment.
+Norway noted that it had calculated a by-catch estimate for harbour porpoise in two gillnet fisheries and these fisheries are assumed to have the majority of harbour porpoise by-catch in Norway.
+This has been accepted by NAMMCO as a preliminary estimate for use in assessment and has been submitted for peer review publication.
 It noted that it is still working on an estimate for by-catch of seals and that there is a meeting planned for 2019 to further develop the method for this.
-The General Secretary of NAMMCO clarified that the harbour porpoise estimate had not been formally endorsed but rather temporarily accepted for use in the upcoming assessment.

 Norway also informed that the number of vessels in the coastal reference fleet had already been increased and a workshop is being planned to discuss how sampling design may be improved.
 It also noted that logbooks are not used to calculate bycatch rates in Norway.

-Iceland noted that it is actively working to address and respond to the requests from the SC.
+Iceland noted that it has already responded to several of the requests and is actively working to address and respond to the requests from the SC.
 Information related to specific requests is recorded in NAMMCO/27/MC/05A, included as Annex 1 to this report.

 The Faroe Islands informed that an observer had been on pelagic vessels since 2018, with a primary task to look at by-catch of different pelagic species and to note any by-catch of marine mammals.
 No marine mammal by-catch had been observed during this period.

 Greenland noted that in general, it is mandatory to report all by-catch.
-Hunting and fishing organisations were contacted for comments on this issue prior to the meeting and informed that problems were being experienced with the destruction of fishing gear through whale entanglements.
+The Association of Fishers and Hunters in Greenland (KNAPK) were contacted for comments on this issue prior to the meeting and informed that problems were being experienced with the destruction of fishing gear through whale entanglements.
 This was particularly a problem for the inshore cod fishery and it is currently not possible to receive compensation for this damage.
-The government of Greenland is being asked to come with solutions to this situation.
+The Government of Greenland is being asked to come up with solutions to this situation.
 It was also noted that there is an increasing problem with competition between the Greenland halibut fishery and narwhals.
 In the Upernavik area (Melville Bay) there is an annual quota of 52 narwhals and often this quota is caught within a short time in a small area.
 When narwhal are present in the area after the quota is caught a decline is observed in catches of Greenland halibut.
 This has also been experienced in other areas.
-Due to this situation, municipalities have often requested additional narwhal quota as way to compensate for the losses in the halibut fishery and as a way to reduce the competition.
+Due to this situation, municipalities have often requested additional narwhal quota as a way to compensate for the losses in the halibut fishery and as a way to reduce the competition.
 It was also noted that the offshore Greenland halibut, shrimp and lump fisheries in Greenland are all certified by the Marine Stewardship Council (MSC).
 This means that measures are being taken to record and report by-catch of marine mammals since this is mandatory under this scheme.
 Greenland also noted that much information is still needed in this regard, including data on bycatch of marine mammals and that by-catch is an issue where all involved stakeholders can work together to improve the situation.

 Conclusion